pfoo360/Docker-Postgres-Redis-Node/README.md

 # Things That Can Be Improved

 - Add TTL so Redis items can expire
-- Config Redis to take snapshot to save data + volume
 - Move Redis password out of docker-compose.yml

 # References